Firerom/Nano_kwant/README.md

 # Nano_kwant
-jk (§('""'))
-jk 4124124

 Hi,
 this is the kwant project
 so the plan is :
-1. Implement the ring
+1. Implement the ring  (done)
-2. Add some atoms to the leads
+2. Add some atoms to the leads (done)
 3. Study the "properties" (e.g.  transmission), with some parameters (e.g.  energy,dimension,...)
-4. add the magnetic field
+4. add the magnetic field (done)
 5. Study the "properties" (e.g.  transmission), with some parameters (e.g.  energy,dimension,...)
-6. add the potential on each arms
+6. add the potential on each arms (done)
 7. Study the "properties" (e.g.  transmission), with some parameters (e.g.  energy,dimension,...

-  and i just test if commit work
+The global implementation is done, but the study is still undergoing